 Sources and attribution

-Sources for Kaspa Explained.
+Sources for Kaspa Explained

 Source hierarchy

-Source weight.
+Source weight

-Kaspa has many useful public contributors.
+Kaspa has many public contributors.
 This map separates code, KIPs, releases, research papers, protocol documentation, core technical commentary, long-form context, learning libraries, and discovery channels.

 Mainnet feature sources